Service Green Passport

 According to the recommendations of the National Vaccination Committee, paracetamol can be taken as a preventive measure about 6 hours after vaccination - if necessary repeated every 6 hours for the following 24 to 48 hours.
 It can be assumed that the effect of the vaccination is not impaired.
 In any case, please discuss with your doctor whether taking paracetamol is suitable for your individual situation.

-This essentially depends on whether and how the corona virus changes over time: Currently, this virus is thought to change more slowly than influenza viruses, but it is not possible to predict this concretely.
-Therefore, changes (mutations) in the SARS-CoV-2 virus are being closely monitored so that it can be determined in time whether an adjustment of the vaccine is necessary.
+Currently, SARS-CoV-2 is thought to change more slowly than influenza viruses, but this cannot be predicted in concrete terms.
+Because of these slower changes, the first vaccinations also provide protection against the new variant and its sublines, especially against severe courses.
+The changes (mutations) in the SARS-CoV-2 virus are being closely monitored to identify in time whether an adjustment of the vaccine is necessary.

-Permitted are booster vaccinations starting 6 months after the 2nd vaccination for the respective product series: i.e. 1st, 2nd and 3rd (booster) vaccination with the same vaccine each, thus without vaccine change.
-All other combinations for a booster do not comply with the approval and are therefore "off-label applications".
+Approved for third vaccination starting 6 months after 2nd vaccination for each product series: i.e., 1st, 2nd, and 3rd vaccination each with the same vaccine.
+All other combinations for a third vaccination do not comply with the approval and are therefore "off-label applications".

-Similarly, as a booster for vaccinations with Janssen's Covid-19 vaccine (2 doses of Janssen or 1st dose of Janssen and 2nd dose of Pfizer BioNTech or Moderna), the NIG recommends a 3rd vaccination with an mRNA vaccine only (Pfizer BioNTech or Moderna, for Moderna only over 30 years of age).
+- For 2 doses of Janssen or 1st dose of Janssen and 2nd dose of Pfizer BioNTech or Moderna, 3rd vaccination with mRNA vaccine only (Pfizer BioNTech or Moderna, for Moderna over age 30)

-After 2 doses with AstraZeneca's COVID-19 vaccine, mRNA vaccines (Pfizer BioNTech and Moderna) are recommended for booster 6 months after the 2nd dose; again, the age limit of 30 years (Moderna) should be considered when choosing a product.
+- After 2 vaccinations with AstraZeneca's COVID-19 vaccine, 3rd vaccination with mRNA vaccines (Pfizer BioNTech and Moderna) 6 months after 2nd vaccination (respecting age limit).

 There are separate recommendations for convalescents and persons with weakened immune systems.

-More information in the recommendations for use of the National Vaccination Committee.
+More information in the recommendations for use of the National Vaccination Panel.

 With vaccines, local reactions at the injection site (e.g., redness, pain) and general reactions such as headache, aching limbs, chills, increased temperature, fever, and malaise are common.
-While this can be unpleasant, these side effects are usually harmless and disappear after a few days.
+While this can be unpleasant, these vaccine reactions are usually harmless and disappear after a few days.
 They show that the human immune system is responding to the vaccine.

 Very rare side effects cannot be detected until a vaccine is licensed and used in a much larger population than is possible in clinical trials.
 Therefore, vaccines continue to be monitored after approval.
 Manufacturers may be required to conduct long-term studies after approval, the results of which they must also submit to the authorities.
 However, no drug or vaccine can guarantee absolute safety.

 Not every sign of illness that occurs in temporal connection with a vaccination is also due to the vaccination.
-When vaccines are administered to very large numbers of people, there is an increased likelihood of symptoms occurring after vaccination that were not triggered by the vaccination but by other causes, such as another illness that occurred at the same time or shortly thereafter.
+When vaccines are administered to a large number of people, the probability increases that after a vaccination, symptoms occur that were not triggered by the vaccination but by other causes, such as another illness that occurred at the same time or shortly thereafter.

-The weekly updated report on reports of suspected adverse reactions is available for download on the website of the Federal Office for Safety in Health Care (BASG).
+The report on reports of suspected adverse reactions is available for download on the website of the Federal Office for Safety in Health Care (BASG).